Master (naval): Transition to commissioned officer

 The Royal Naval College exams for navigating lieutenant and lieutenant were the same after 1869.
 By 1872 the number of navigating cadets had fallen to twelve, and an Admiralty experiment in 1873 under the First Sea Lord George Goschen further merged the duties of navigating lieutenants and sailing masters with those of lieutenants and staff commanders.
-There were no more masters warranted after 1883, and the last one retired in 1892.
+No more masters were warranted after 1883, and the last one retired in 1892.

-Although the actual rank of navigating lieutenant fell out of use about the same time, lieutenants who had passed their navigating exams were distinguished in the Navy List by an N in a circle by their name, and by N† for those passed for first-class ships.
+Although the actual rank of navigating lieutenant fell out of use at about the same time, lieutenants who had passed their navigating exams were distinguished in the Navy List by an N in a circle by their name, and by N† for those passed for first-class ships.
 The last staff commander disappeared in around 1904, and the last staff captain left the Active List in 1913.

 United States

 Master, originally sailing master, was a historic warrant officer rank of the United States Navy, above that of a midshipman, after 1819 passed midshipman, after 1862 ensign, and below a lieutenant.

 Some masters were appointed to command ships, with the rank of master commandant.
 In 1837, sailing master was renamed master, master commandant was renamed commander, and some masters were commissioned as officers, formally "master in line for promotion" to distinguish them from the warrant masters who would not be promoted.

 After 1855, passed midshipmen who were graduates of the Naval Academy filled the positions of master.
 Both the commissioned officer rank of master and warrant officer rank of master were maintained until both were merged into the current rank of lieutenant, junior grade on 3 March 1883.

 In 1862 masters wore a gold bar for rank insignia, which became a silver bar in 1877.
 In 1881 they started wearing sleeve stripes of one 1/2 in and one 1/4 in strip of gold lace, still used for the rank of lieutenant, junior grade.